InteropIO/finsemble-selenium-example/README.md

 This means that no Finsemble application was found at the provided file path.
-Double-check to make sure file paths are valid and also make sure that you've installed and built Finsemble at least once with (e.g. via `npm install && npm run build`) if you're building from src.
+Double-check to make sure file paths are valid and also make sure that you've installed and built Finsemble at least once with (e.g. via `yarn install && yarn build:seed`) if you're building from src.

 ### NoSuchWindowException (target window already closed) when using Selenium
 An exception containing the following information may be thrown when interacting with the Selenium `WebDriver` object: